Skip to main content

 For simple tests outside a test class, use create_test_agent:

-from definable.agents import create_test_agent
+from definable.agent import create_test_agent

 agent = create_test_agent(